TosbackCgusBridge-Bot/CGUs-versions/Delicious/Terms of Service.md

 Sign Up with your email address

-Add Tags Type tags to add Cancel Add Tags Duplicate Tags Common tags to remove Cancel Remove Tags Rename Tags Select a tag to rename New tag name Cancel Rename Tag Add Bookmark URL Title Tags (Separated by comma) Comment (Max.
-1000 characters) Private Public Cancel Save Link Share It With Others!
+Add Tags Type tags to add Cancel Add Tags Duplicate Tags Common tags to remove Cancel Remove Tags Rename Tags Select a tag to rename New tag name Cancel Rename Tag Share It With Others!
 Type Emails or User Names (comma-separated) Link shares via email will come from your email address so recipients know it's you and can reply.
 Share

 *   Twitter
 *   Facebook